IBM/aspera-cli/README.erb.md

 ```

 The fourth command defines this option preset as the default option preset for the
 specified application ("shares").
-The 5th command dumps the configuration file.
+The 5th command displays the content of configuration file in table format.
 Alternative option presets can be used with option "-P&lt;option preset&gt;"
 (or --load-params=&lt;option preset&gt;)